2021 Edition — Quality of Care: Children’s Health

 Get These Charts

-Over the last few decades, there has been significant growth in the measurement and reporting of health care quality outcomes.
+Over the last few decades, the measurement and reporting of health care quality outcomes has grown significantly.
 As health care evolves, it is important to continue to monitor and report on the quality of care delivered to patients in California and across the US.
-This is part of a series of measures CHCF is publishing on the quality of care in our state.
+This is part of a series of measures CHCF is publishing on the quality of care in the state.
 Topics range from maternal to end-of-life care, and include measures on behavioral health, chronic conditions, and providers.

 This set of quality measures focuses on children’s health and reports the most recently available data.

-Children and adolescents with Medi-Cal are more likely to be overweight than those with employment-based insurance.
+Black and Latinx children and adolescents are more likely to be overweight than those of other races/ethnicities.

 Black children are more likely to have asthma and have much higher asthma-related ED visits than children of other races/ethnicities.

-In 2017–18, 21% of Black children had been told by a doctor that they had asthma, compared to 16% of Latino children and 11% of white children.
+In 2019, 19% of Black children, 14% of Latinx children, 13% of multiracial children, 11% of White children, and 7% of Asian children had been told by a doctor that they had asthma.
 Black children were also much more likely to visit an emergency room for asthma symptoms than children of other races/ethnicities.
 Asthma can have many negative impacts on a child’s health and well-being, including making it difficult to exercise, play, and attend school.

 The companion Excel data file, which provides these data and more, as well as links to each data source, is available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of Quality of Care.